 Siberian Huskies were developed for the many obstacles that these arctic tribes had to face on the daily basis.
 As a result, the Chukchi bred these dogs for a few different purposes:

-Huskies as sled dogs
+Huskies were bred as sled dogs

 Huskies were primarily bred as sled dogs.
 Because the climatic conditions in the regions of the Chukchi began to change, hunting became increasingly difficult.
 For this reason, the Chukchi had to travel over large areas in search of new places to settle.